-Below is the full blow Directive Consulting Guest Blogging Guide.
+Below is the full-blown Directive Guest Blogging Guide.
 And don’t worry about when you read this post.
 We are constantly testing and optimizing our outreach systems and campaigns.
-Which means that there are new tactics to improve your guest blogging opportunities coming down the line.
+This means that there are new tactics to improve your guest blogging opportunities coming down the line.
 If you enter your email below, we’ll update you when we get the results from each new test.

 We’ll update this post every time we run a new test AND every time we get the results from our previous test.
 This way – you don’t have to constantly split test your campaigns.
 You can just check you inbox for our latest results!

 This guide will be updated as regularly as possible with new tests and tactics.
 The below guide reflects Directive’s current system for identifying guest blogging opportunities and contact outreach.
 It also covers outreach best practices and how to best leverage and create guest content.